stfc/PSyclone/tutorial/LFRic/example1/README.md

 # Example 1: Create and run simple kernels

-Accompanying materials:

-* `Makefile` to build the code;
-* `example1_driver.f90` - an example of LFRic-like main program that creates the required LFRic objects and calls the algorithm code in this Example (does not need to be modified);
-* `example1_alg_mod.x90` - an example of LFRic algorithm that sets up fields and operates on them via `invoke` calls to the kernels created in parts 1-3 of this Example (`invoke` calls need to be completed);
-* `setval_field_w0_kernel_mod.f90` - a stub of an LFRic kernel to be completed as described in Part 1 and used as a template.

 ## Part 1

 Use PSyclone kernel stub generator to create argument list and